Harvard Chan’s Competency and Application-Based MPH Curriculum

 7. Assess population needs, assets and capacities that affect communities’ health

-8. Apply awareness of cultural values and practices to the design or implementation of public health policies or programs
+8. Apply awareness of cultural values and practices to the design, implementation, or critique of public health policies or programs

 9. Design a population-based policy, program, project or intervention